Did Justin Jefferson burn you last year? You might be tempted to go RB-or-bust to open this year’s draft, but that rigid plan could burn you again.

 If you lean WR early and find yourself a little thin at RB, these guys can deliver fantasy-starter upside at lower prices:

-All three should be startable in fantasy lineups from Week 1 and look like a good bet to lead their backfields in fantasy points.
+All three should be startable in fantasy lineups from Week 1 and look like good bets to lead their backfields in fantasy points.

 Pass on WR Early?
 Try These Guys

-If you do pass on WRs early, there are some attractive targets later in your draft that could pay off.
+If you pass on WRs early, you can still find appealing targets later in your draft.

 High-Ceiling WR Targets for the Middle Rounds

-Drafting for upside in Rounds 6 and 7 can be viable on nearly any team build.
-Some WRs in that range with top-25 potential:
+Rounds 6 and 7 can be a good place to chase upside on almost any build.
+These WRs in that range carry top-25 potential:

 Cheap WRs Who Could Lead Their Teams

 Wanna really annoy your league mates?
-(Of course you do.)
-Snag a cheap WR who could turn into a weekly difference maker.
-How?
-It’s about targets once again.
+Snag a cheap WR with a path to heavy targets and weekly difference-maker upside.

 Target WRs on teams with offensive questions.
-Iffy QB?
-Uncertain pass-run split?
-Unclear WR depth chart?
-Any of those scenarios can scare off fantasy drafters, and that creates potential opportunity for you.
+An iffy QB, uncertain pass-run split, or unclear WR depth chart can scare off drafters and create opportunity for you.

-Grab a modestly priced WR in a situation like that, a guy who at least has a path to lead his team in targets, and then see what happens.
-In many cases you don’t even need to count on this guy as an early-season starter.
-But he could quickly earn a regular spot in your lineup.
+Grab a modestly priced WR in that kind of situation, as long as he has a path to leading his team in targets.
+You might not need him as an early-season starter, but he could quickly earn a regular spot in your lineup.

 Here are a few candidates: